 You’re welcome to take a peak around the hotel as well.
 You’ll find a few gift shops down the long corridor off to the right side of the hotel entrance.

-Have Brunch or Afternoon Tea at Fairmont Chateau Lake Louise
+8. Have Brunch or Afternoon Tea at Fairmont Chateau Lake Louise

 Better yet, if you have the time, take in the true Fairmont experience and dine in!
-I was unable to come for afternoon tea (although that sounds fabulous), but I did enjoy brunch at the hotel.
+I was unable to come for afternoon tea (although that sounds amazing!), but I did enjoy brunch at the hotel.